diko316/-dikolab/packages/tales/README.md

 ## TODO

-1. Stabilize Event driven Usecase symbols.
-2. Mockable and testable Usecase handlers
-3. Implement plugins for flexibility
+1. Implement plugins for flexibility
-4. State Management store
+2. State Management and Store